marsantor16-pixel/yr7g/readme.md

 pnpm i -g firebase-tools
 ```

-now initialize a project with hosting (be sure to change project name in .firebasesrc)
+now initialize a project with hosting (be sure to change project name in .firebaserc)

 ```bash
 firebase init hosting